 Welcome to Contemplative Light.
 We're so delighted you found us!

 We are a network of spiritual teachers and writers in the contemplative Christian tradition.
 We draw from the rich tradition of Christian monastics and mystics, from 20th century writers like Thomas Merton and Evelyn Underhill, to Meister Eckhart, Pseudo-Dionysius, John Cassian, and the early Desert Fathers and Mothers.
+We also incorporate wisdom from other disciplines, such as Psychology, Philosophy, and the Integral Meta-Theory of Ken Wilber.

 Drawing on contemplative teachers down through the centuries, we have three core missives: